KenanHanke/rbloom/README.md

 A fast, simple and lightweight
 [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) library for Python, implemented in Rust.
-It's designed to be as pythonic as possible, mimicking the built-in `set` type where it can.
+It's designed to be as pythonic as possible, mimicking the built-in `set` type where it can, and works with any hashable object.
 While it's a new kid on the block (this project was started in 2023), it's also currently the fastest kid on the block by a long shot (see the section [Benchmarks](#benchmarks)).
 Releases are published on